Talking with Your Doctor

 If a relative or friend helps with your care at home, bringing that person along when you visit the doctor may be useful.
 Your caregiver may have questions for your doctor about your care or want to know where to find sources of information and support.

-Bring An Interpreter If You Need One
+Request An Interpreter If You Know You'll Need One

 Rank Your List of Concerns